freckle/guides/haskell-api.md

 Prefer stateless endpoints.
 Sessions are used to authorize data access, but not choose what data to return.

-- Good:
+Good:

 - `/3/students?schools.id=x,y,z`
 - `ApiClient.fetch("/3/students", { "schools.id": me.schoolIds })`

-- Bad:
+Bad:

 - `/3/school-admins/me/students`
 - `ApiClient.fetch("/3/school-admins/me/students")`

 ## Parameters

-We want to :heart: query parameters as a way to keep the number of distinct endpoints lower by supporting more complex filtering combinations within each endpoints.
+Prefer filtering by query parameter instead of making distinct endpoints filtered by their path-pieces.

+Good:

-- Good: `/3/students?schools.id=x,y,z&teachers.id=a,b,c`
+- `/3/students?schools.id=x,y,z&teachers.id=a,b,c`

-- Bad:
+Bad:

 - `/3/schools/:id/students`
 - `/3/teachers/:id/students`
 - `/3/schools/:id/teachers/:id/students`
-  - etc, forever

 ### Naming

-Filters should match the dotted-path of the filtered attribute in the response.
+Filters should match the dotted-path of the filtered attribute in the response, to aid in discoverability and consistency.

 For example: